-Lesson 11: Time Will Tell Student Activity page 22
+Lesson 10: Telling Time Student Activity page 21

 In this activity students gain perspective of the time frame in which Titanic sank.
-They learn what time of day and night some of the important events happened on the Ship.
+They will learn what time of day and night some of the important events happened on the Ship.
 They will develop a sense of historical empathy by comparing those events to their own schedule.
-Part of the assignment will be done at the Exhibition.

-- 1. Students keep track of their routine for one Sunday and Monday.
+Students will have to keep track of their routine for one Sunday and Monday.
+For younger grades, parents may need to help with this part.
 This information is recorded in the last column of the time table on the Student Activity page.
-While at the Exhibition, the students will look for photographs or artifacts that demonstrate the events in the Titanic column. - 2.
-Students will research and identify the key people in the time line.
+While at the Exhibition, the students will look for photographs or artifacts that demonstrate the events in the Titanic column.